johnkerl/miller/docs6/docs/customization.md

 * You can include any command-line flags, except the "terminal" ones such as `--help`.

 * The `--prepipe`, `--load`, and `--mload` flags aren't allowed in `.mlrrc` as they control code execution, and could result in your scripts running things you don't expect if you receive data from someone with a `./.mlrrc` in it.
+You can use `--prepipe-bz2`, `--prepipe-gunzip`, and `--prepipe-zcat` in `.mlrrc`, though.

 * The formatting rule is you need to put one flag beginning with `--` per line: for example, `--csv` on one line and `--nr-progress-mod 1000` on a separate line.